-If you’re someone who wants to become an affiliate marketer, or already are but want to know why other people are succeeding at it and you aren’t, this is for you.
+If you’re someone who wants to become an affiliate marketer, or you already are and want to know why other people are succeeding at it and you’re not, this post is for you.

 Successful Affiliate Marketing Requires Patience

 First off, I’d like to make one thing clear: Affiliate Marketing is NOT easy money.